mdwn/mtrack/README.md

 - One or more audio files.
 - An optional MIDI file.
+- One or more light shows (MIDI files interpreted as DMX).
 - A song definition.

 The audio files must all be the same bitrate.
 They do not need to be the same length. mtrack player will